Collection Development

 • The following do not result in the automatic inclusion or exclusion of an item from the library’s collection:

-• Race, religion, nationality, sexual orientation or political views of an author or creator
+• Race, religion, nationality, gender identity, sexual orientation, or political views of an author or creator

 • Language